Donaldttt/fuzzyy/README.md

 A fuzzy picker for files, strings, help documents and many other things.

-It ultilizes vim's native matchfuzzypos function and popup window feature.
+It utilizes Vim's native matchfuzzypos function and popup window feature.

+Fuzzyy strives to provide an out-of-box experience by using pre-installed programs to handle complex tasks.

 ## Screenshots